dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 sidebar_label: Changelog
 description: "Changelog for the dbt Cloud application"
 ---
-## dbt Cloud v1.1.9 (TODO - Enter date)
+## dbt Cloud v1.1.9 (Oct 1, 2020)

-TODO - Enter release summary and curate below release notes
+This release adds the ability for admins on the Enterprise plan to configure the Role Based Access Control permissions applied to Projects in their account.
+Additionally, job execution deferral is now available behind a feature flag, and a number of fixes and improvements were released as well.

 #### Enhancements

 - Add dbt Cloud version in the navigation sidebar
-- Add RBAC Group Permission Set Edit and Creation
+- Add RBAC Group Permission view, create, and modify UIs
-- Added personal git auth for IDE error handling modals
+- Add personal git auth for IDE error handling modals
-- add Develop Requests to admin
+- Add Develop Requests to backend views
-- implement first-pass at job execution deferral
+- Implemented job execution deferral
+- Add support for dbt v0.18.1b2

 #### Fixed